 -

-- American Chestnut Project, Spencer, MA: Chestnut trees for sale!
+- American Chestnut Cooperators Foundation, Spencer, MA: Chestnut trees for sale!
+Lois & Denis are involved with hybrid chestnuts for food production and American chestnuts for forest reintroduction.
 These presentations will provide you with some American Chestnut History, a Description of a Local Restoration Project, and information about the Role of Chestnut Trees in Regenerative Agriculture.

 -

-- Bug Hill Farm, Ashfield MA: fruit shrubs, black current cordial, fruit conserves.
+- Bug Hill Farm, Ashfield MA: black currant cordial, fruit shrubs and fruit conserves using local produce (including their own black currants, aronia, raspberries, rhubarb and mint) and other, mostly organic fruit.
 Visit the sweet story of the organic fruit farm.

 - Clearview Compost, Orange: compost education and small bags of compost

-- Diemand Farm, Wendell, sheep, poultry, turkeys, eggs, catering, barbeques, and a small herd of beef cows.
-Find their fab food in the food court!
-Learn about this family farm from the family members.
+- Diemand Farm, Wendell, is a food vendor, so find them in the food courts but we want you to Learn about this family farm from the family members.

-- The Flavor Society makes a guest appearance!
-Orange native and award winning chef Althea Potter (daughter of Lydia Grey, festival co-founder) makes crunchy garlic-chili condiments in exciting flavors to tantalize your tastebuds.
-Althea will also appear in the chef tent!
+- The Flavor Society made a 2022 guest appearance!
+Orange native and award winning chef Althea Potter (daughter of Lydia Grey, festival co-founder) won’t be making the 2023 festival but enjoy their website as they ship their crunchy garlic-chili condiments in exciting flavors to tantalize your tastebuds.

-- Foxtrot Farm, Shelburne Falls MA: fresh and dried herbs, teas, bouquets, salves.
+- Foxtrot Farm, Shelburne Falls MA: Dried herbs, teas, dried floral arrangements (including decorative *garlic braids*), fire cider kits, topical herbal products, seeds.
 Watch the story of this beginning farm — Breaking Ground.

 - Hettie Belle Farm, Warwick MA: grass-fed, organic meat and poultry CSA

-- Little White Goat Dairy, Orange MA- check their website for 2022 offerings and visit their farmstand down the road from the festival!
+- Little White Goat Dairy, Orange MA- are among the festival committee members.
+They don’t have a booth, but check their website for their 2023 offerings and to learn more about their farm!

-- New Salem Preserves, New Salem MA: Apples, preserves, and cider.
-Owner Carol Hillman welcomes you to her orchard and cider shop here.
+- New Salem Preserves, New Salem MA: Apples, preserves, donuts, cider and hot sauce.
+Founder Carol Hillman welcomes you to her orchard and cider shop here.

-- Niemi’s Apiary, Athol MA: Honey, beeswax candles, beekeeper’s handcream
+- Niemi’s Apiary, Athol MA: Honey, beeswax candles, beekeeper’s handcream.
+This father and son team invites you to come say hello!

 - Seeds of Solidarity Farm, Orange MA: Festival co-founders!
 Assortment of garlic for planting and eating, garlic braids, fall veggies.
-Plus a Garlic and Gratitude corner under the tent where you can buy garlic bread, or make and take an inspiring quote.
-Farmer Ricky Baruc recently did a webinar for the Northeast Organic Farmers Association on No-Till Gardening and Farming with Cardboard, Cover Crops, and Tarps.
-Deb Habib created Recipes for Wellness, a 40-page booklet distributed widely throughout this region to promote strategies for wellness to families and elders facing hunger.
+Enjoy farmer Ricky Baruc’s webinar for the Northeast Organic Farmers Association on No-Till Gardening and Farming with Cardboard, Cover Crops, and Tarps.
+Deb Habib created Recipes for Wellness, a 40-page booklet with strategies for wellness, economical recipes, and gardening activities.
 Learn more about this farming couple through their recently published book, Making Love While Farming: A Field Guide to a Life of Passion and Purpose, which can be ordered from worker-owned Levellers Press.
 Garlic is also available at their farm stand along with greens, tomatoes, and handmade products.
-They’ll have yummy garlic bread for sale, and a Garlic and Gratitude corner too!
+They’ll have yummy garlic bread too!
 Learn about the garlic harvest.

 - Simple Gifts Farm, Amherst, They are in the food court where you can enjoy a organic produce and meat from sustainably farmed animals.
 Here’s how they got started.
 Watch skinning a greenhouse.

 - White Buffalo Herbs, Warwick MA: Handmade organic herbals, teas, and aromatherapy products.
 Body care and love potions.
+Community Herbalist Carol Joyce raises and hand-makes 120+ Organic Herbals on her local Still Willin’ Organic Farm & Botanical Sanctuary.
+She also teaches about herbs, is a social worker, & loves to help people with their health & happiness.
 A – Z of Herbs.

 -

-Check the schedule for featured workshops from these farmers including: Growing Great Garlic with Seeds of Solidarity, Braiding garlic with Clearview Farm, Roasting Chestnuts with the American Chestnut Project, friendship bracelets with Song Sparrow Farm, herbal tincture and oil making with White Buffalo Herbs, Infusing Honey with Herbs (including garlic!) with Foxtrot Farm, Real Pickles (in the Portal to the Future) and more!
+Check the schedule for featured workshops from these farmers such as: Growing Great Garlic with Seeds of Solidarity, Braiding garlic with Clearview Farm, roasting chestnuts with the American Chestnut Project, needle felting with Balky Farm, herbal tincture and oil making with White Buffalo Herbs, fire cider making with Sweet Birch Herbals, demos with Foxtrot Farm, Fungially, and even one strap sandal making with Birch Moon Farm.

 Who domesticated whom?
 The Great Goat Taming.